surma/surma.dev/content/things/when-workers.md

 At Google I/O 2019, [Elizabeth Sweeny] and [Barb Palser] handed out Nokia 2 phones at a partner meeting and encouraged them to use it for a week to _really_ get a feel for what class of device many people in the world use on a daily basis.
 The Nokia 2 is interesting because it looks and feels like a high-end phone but under the hood it is more like a smartphone from half a decade ago with a browser and an OS from today — and you can feel that mismatch.

 To make things even more extreme, feature phones are making a comeback.
 Remember the phones that didn’t have a touch screen but instead come with number keys and a D-Pad?
 Yeah, those are coming back and now they run a browser.
-These phones have even weaker hardware but, maybe somewhat surprisingly, somewhat better performance.
+These phones have even weaker hardware but, maybe somewhat surprisingly, better performance.
 That’s partly because they have considerably less pixels to control.
 Or to say it another way: relative to the Nokia 2, they have more CPU power per pixel.

 <figure>
   <img src="banana.jpg" alt="A picture of Paul playing PROXX on the Nokia 8110">